-Stem Cells Australia is a collaboration between Australia’s leading research universities and research organisations in stem cell science: The University of Melbourne, Monash University, the University of Queensland and the University of NSW, CSIRO, the Walter and Eliza Hall Institute, the Victor Chang Research Institute and the Florey Institute of Neuroscience and Mental Health.
-The University of Melbourne is the Administering Organisation for the initiative and host to the Program Leader Professor Martin Pera and the core operations team.
+Stem Cells Australia was established in 2011 by The University of Melbourne, Monash University, the University of Queensland and the University of NSW, CSIRO, the Walter and Eliza Hall Institute, the Victor Chang Research Institute and the Florey Institute of Neuroscience and Mental Health with Murdoch Childrens Research Institute joining in 2016.
+The University of Melbourne is the Administering Organisation for the initiative.

 The Scientific Advisory Committee